Pavlo Yanchuk

 Pavlo Sergeyevich Yanchuk (born 12 July 1986) is a Ukrainian former professional footballer who played as a defender.

 Career

 Yanchuk started playing football in the Dynamo Kyiv Youth Academy.
 He then left for the Ukrainian First League club Obolon Kyiv from where he was bought by the Romanian side, FC Argeş Piteşti.
-During the 2008 winter transfer season, Yanchuk signed a half-season deal with FC St Pauli after unsuccessfully trying out in Schalke 04, he left then in July 2008 Hamburg.
-Afterwards he played for Romanian side Liberty Salonta.
+During the 2008 winter transfer season, Yanchuk signed a half-season deal with FC St Pauli after unsuccessfully trying out in Schalke 04, He left then in July 2008 to Hamburg.
+Afterward, he played for Romanian side Liberty Salonta.